Are you currently standing in your bathroom searching online for a quick alternative to shaving cream? If so, then use one of these handy substitutes:

 When shaving with a substitute product, you are making a large compromise in overall performance.
 Therefore, you will want to make sure that other facets of your shaving routine make up for the difference.
 Keep the following in mind when using a substitute shaving cream:

 - Load a Fresh Blade: With a sharp blade, you can finish your shave in fewer passes.
 This will lessen your chance of post-shave irritation.
+You’ll want to do this whether you have a cartridge razor, disposable razor, or safety razor.

 - Hot Water Facial Hair Prep: Given that many shaving substitutes don’t feature good heat retention like a quality shaving cream, make sure you take a warm shower or apply a hot towel before shaving.
 This will soften your facial hair while also making your skin more pliable.